 First time visitors will benefit from starting here.

-and other instruments made of conventional, unconventional or tubular tower bells,
+and other musical instruments made of conventional or unconventional

 with descriptions, via indexes or regional locator maps.

 This section starts with an Introduction and a Table of Contents,

 and contains a page about each of more than 2800 such instruments known worldwide,

 as well as a Glossary explaining bell-related terminology.

 Subject matter found principally in this section includes not only carillons